jamasellipsis/zira-backend/README.md

 To create a database you have to install mysql and set the environment variables with mysql info in dev.sh file.
 Run "dev.sh" file with command "source" ["source dev.sh"].

+To use this you have to set the PORT in enviroment variables, if you don-t do this you will get a 502 error gateway.